A blog dedicated to the creativity and the challenges of making and designing with handmade art glass (lampwork) beads.

 What inspires you?

 Color!
 It's all about color, baby!
 LOL!
 I usually get into a "groove" with a certain design, and make it over and over, exploring different ways to combine and/or blend colors using the same design.
 I get a lot of ideas from fabrics, home decor magazines, flowers, trees, even sometimes food!
+[NOTE: As of 9/13/08, Gina has several auctions featuring this very design!
+Check 'em out with the links below]

 Do you have a plan when you sit down to torch?
 Do you sketch beads or have photos around for reference?

-I try to have a mental plan, an idea of what I'm going to make that day, but that's about it.
+I try to have amental plan, an idea of what I'm going to make that day, but that's about it.
 No sketches or photos.
 I like to brainstorm with the glass as I work with it.

 Photography seems to be a key element for any glass artist.
 What type of camera / lightbox set up do you use?

 My photo set up is a homemade light box my husband David made for me out of white plexiglass, a couple of clamp lights, and a fluorescent bulb running through the underside (lighting from underneath helps to eliminate shadows).
+My camera is a Kodak Z612.

 If the issue of finances (i.e. will it sell?) were of no consequence, what would you spend your time making?